ikreymer/pywb-opensearch-cdx/README.md

-## pywb-opensearch
+## pywb-opensearch-cdx

-An experimental module with `OpenSearchCDXServer` which fetchs capture index (CDX) from OpenSearch or OpenSearch-like interface.
+An experimental module with [OpenSearchCDXServer](opensearch.py) which provides an example to fetch the capture index (CDX) from OpenSearch or OpenSearch-like interface.